bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/README.md

+Link to my PR: https://github.com/LambdaSchool/Computer-Architecture-One/pull/178

 # Sprint-Challenge--Computer-Architecture

 ## Binary, Decimal, and Hex

 Complete the following problems:

-* Convert `11001111` binary
+- Convert `11001111` binary

-    to hex:
+  to hex: CF

-    to decimal:
+  to decimal: 207

 * Convert `4C` hex

-    to binary:
+  to binary: 1001100

-    to decimal:
+  to decimal: 76

-* Convert `68` decimal
+- Convert `68` decimal

-    to binary:
+  to binary: 1000100

-    to hex:
+  to hex: 44

 ## Architecture

 Short answer:

-* Explain how the CPU provides concurrency or parallelism:
+- Explain how the CPU provides concurrency or parallelism:

-* Describe assembly language and machine language:
+- Describe assembly language and machine language:

-* Why is 3D performance so much higher with a graphics card than without?
+- Why is 3D performance so much higher with a graphics card than without?

-* Suggest the role that graphics cards play in machine learning:
+- Suggest the role that graphics cards play in machine learning:

 ## Coding

 Options for submission, whichever is easier for you:

-* Copy your source into this repo, or...
+- Copy your source into this repo, or...
-* Submit a PR for the Sprint Challenge from the `Computer-Architecture-One` repo you've been using all along.
+- Submit a PR for the Sprint Challenge from the `Computer-Architecture-One` repo you've been using all along.

 Sprint Challenge: